SyncfusionExamples/customized-ui-selected-date-flutter-date-range-picker/README.md

 # How to customize the selected month cell in Flutter date range picker (SfDateRangePicker)?

-In the Flutter date range picker, you can customize the selected cell using the `selectionTextStyle` property of `DateRangePickerMonthCellStyle` in the date picker.
+In the Flutter date range picker, you can customize the selected cell using the `selectionTextStyle` property of `SfDateRangePicker` in the date picker.
 ## Step 1:
 Using the `selectionTextStyle` property, you can customize the selected cell.